LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```
 ## Step 7: Modify Checkout Page object to use Test Data object
-All the setup work is done, it is the time to move closer to the test.
+All the setup work is done, it is time to move closer to the test.
 First, we need to create a new method inside our
 CheckoutPage called **CustomerPersonalDetailsFromJSON**.
-This method will takes customer data stpred in Customer object
+This method will take customer data stored in Customer object
-and enter it into our form.
+and enter it into checkout form.

 ```
 public void CustomerPersonalDetailsFromJSON(Customer customer, long customTimeout) throws InterruptedException {